 Who We Are

-Sponsorship provides an underprivileged child with basic and education-related necessities such as food, clothing, healthcare, school supplies, and tuition payments.
-This vital support allows impoverished, vulnerable children to develop to their full potential – physically, emotionally, and socially.
-Sponsors positively impact the lives of the children they sponsor through the simple knowledge that someone cares about their well-being.
-This gives children in need hope, which is powerful.
+Sponsorship provides an underprivileged child with basic and education-related necessities such as food, clothing, healthcare, school supplies and tuition payments.
+This vital support allows vulnerable children to develop to their full potential – physically, emotionally and socially.

 Our sponsorship approach

 Our policy is to consider the needs of each sponsored child on an individual basis.
-In contrast to other child sponsorship organizations, our volunteer coordinators personally shop for the children enrolled in their respective schools, orphanages, homes, and community centers on a regular basis, as they are familiar with each individual child’s circumstances and needs.
+Our volunteer coordinators personally shop for the children enrolled in our program as they are familiar with each individual child’s circumstances and needs.

-Individual, one-time donations support feeding programs, income-generating projects, health and education assistance programs, as well as critical projects like school expansions, medical clinic repairs, housing improvements, and more.
+Donations to our special funds and special support feeding programs, income-generating projects, skills training programs, as well as school expansions, medical clinic repairs and housing improvements.

 In 1964, after personally witnessing the deprivation of children in Guatemala, our founder, Jeanne Clarke Wood, established Children Incorporated out of her home in Richmond, Virginia.
 Mrs. Wood began writing letters to seek assistance for the 95 children she met on her travels; these children formed the first Children Incorporated project.

-Thanks to past and current supporters around the globe, we now have over 300 projects which serve over 20,000 children annually.
+Thanks to past and current supporters around the globe, we serve over 20,000 children annually.
 To date, over 300,000 children have been provided opportunities for growth and education, and have experienced the support and encouragement our program provides.